 - What Not to Bring

-- Hesston, Kansas is a community of around 3,500 people.
+- Hesston, Kansas, is a community of around 3,500 people.
 We’re about 10 minutes away from the city of Newton, and about 30 minutes away from Wichita.
-Students often gather at Drubers and Newell in Newton, and take advantage of the attractions, concerts, cultural events, museums, restaurants, shops, sporting events, and festivals that take place throughout the year in Wichita.
+Students often gather at Druber’s and Newell’s in Newton, and take advantage of the attractions, concerts, cultural events, museums, restaurants, shops, sporting events and festivals that take place throughout the year in Wichita.

 - Exploring the Bookstore

-- You’ll find everything you need at our bookstore, located at the west end of Erb Hall… books, software, supplies, backpacks, Hesston apparel, art supplies, greeting cards, gifts, snacks.
+- You’ll find everything you need at our bookstore, located in Erb Hall: books, software, supplies, backpacks, Hesston apparel, art supplies, greeting cards, gifts, snacks.
 It’s a one-stop shop.
-The bookstore is open from 9 a.m. to 4 p.m.
+The Bookstore is open from 9 a.m. to 4 p.m.
 Monday through Friday, and is closed weekends, except for special occasions.
-Oh, and Visa, Mastercard, Discover, and American Express are accepted for any purchase.
+Oh, and Visa, Mastercard, Discover and American Express are accepted for any purchase.

 - The Student Handbook

-- This is a pretty important little friend that you will receive when you arrive on campus in August.
-Your student handbook will fill you in on everything you need to know as you get settled in here at Hesston.
+- This is a pretty important little friend that you can find on the college’s website.
+Your student Handbook will fill you in on everything you need to know as you get settled in here at Hesston.